Code-Institute-Submissions/Milestone-25/README.md

 I used [Responsinator](https://www.responsinator.com/) to check cross-platform website functionality, confirming that my break points/ media queries functioned correctly and responsively across different screen sizes.
 A screencapture of this may be found in the test-results folder as [crossplatform](./assets/test-results/crossplatform.jpg)

 I used [Codebeautify](https://codebeautify.org/jsvalidate) to check main.js for errors, and only received a single 'unexpected let' error.
 I also tested with [JSHint](https://jshint.com/), configured for jQuery, New JavaScript features (ES6) and Mozilla JavaScript extensions, receiving no major issues - just two unused variables.
-A capture of this result can be found [here](./assets/test-resets/jshint.jpg)
+A capture of this result can be found [here](./assets/test-resets/jshint.jpg).

+A 503 error was noted in Chrome developer tools console, as a by-product of the site being hosted on AWS.

 ### Manual User Story Testing ###